carpentries/instructor-training/episodes/15-carpentries.md

 ![](fig/carpentries-venn-diagram_20200904.svg){alt='Three intersecting circles labelled Software Carpentry, Data Carpentry, and Library Carpentry.
 Software and Data Carpentry both focus on research focused computational skills.
 Data and Library Carpentry are both domain targeted.
 Software and Library Carpentry both have a modular curriculum.
 All three Lesson Programs provide novice-level training, two-day workshops to address gaps in computational skills, taught by volunteer instructors applying Carpentries teaching practices.'}

 ## What is a Carpentries Workshop?
-The Rules.
+The Rules

 ### Using the Names and Logos